beling/book-pl/src/ch08-02-strings.md

 `to_string` do the same thing, so which you choose is a matter of style.

-Remember that strings are UTF-8 encoded, so we can include any properly encoded data in them, as shown in Listing 8-14.
+Remember that strings are UTF-8 encoded, so we can include any properly encoded data in them, as shown in listing 8-14.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-14/src/main.rs:here}}